6 min read

 There are few pleasures in life greater than heading out on the perfect road trip and along with the right car and the right weather one of the most essential things that any good road trip needs is a good soundtrack to go along with it.

 Even if you’re not much of a car person, you’ve likely already got a whole host of playlist full of songs for every situation.
-You’ve got your party playlist, your gym playlist, your secret nookie-time playlist (don’t lie!), so how about some suggestions for the best driving playlists?
+You’ve got your party playlist, your gym playlist, your stressed-in-work playlist, so how about some suggestions for the best driving playlists?

 Tom Petty – Full Moon Fever